vasco-santos/hash-stream-singularity-like-index-store/DESIGN.md

 The IndexStore relies on `multihashes`, while Singularity's Database relies on CIDs that may have `raw` or `dag-pb` multicodecs.
 Therefore, the first characters of the CID in the table will be `bafyb` or `bafkr`.
 Either queries need to take this into account, or multiple queries may be needed.
 There are multiple options, such as:

-1. **Table updated with new column** to have only the necessary suffix in place, and an index for this column is created
+1. **Table updated with new column** to have only the necessary suffix in place, and an index for this column is created.
+This column should either have a suffix of the CID, a RAW encoded CID or its content should be in binary to enable creating indexes for suffixes.
 2. **IndexStore needs to try out first one option** (for example `raw` encoded multihash) and fallback to try the other multicodec afterwards
 3. **IndexStore queries with `substr`** to avoid the second query, but the loss of index efficiency is arguably worse than trying the most common multicodecs first

 For the first implementation, this IndexStore implementation will rely on the second option.
 This MAY be revisited later.

-## Follow ups

-- Define how Index Reader/Store handle inline raw blocks, rather than location itself.
-	- TODO: Figure out with Riba